nivb52/apollo-client-notes/README.md

 Not only that, it also brings a lot of utilities for solving common UI requirements, such as: handling loading and error states, pagination, websocket subscriptions, optimistic UIs with rollbacks and even transitioning to offline-first apps by syncing the cache to local storage.

+Following the [course](https://egghead.io/courses/manage-state-in-react-apps-with-apollo-client-and-graphql-a45b3b89), towards the end of  we'll be adding a "collaborative" layer to the app, where we'll subscribe (via websocket) to updates from other users and integrate those into our notes.

 ## More Info